Continuing Education for Psychologists

 Continuing Education for Nurses

 Dr. Marianne Brandon is a clinical psychologist and Diplomat in sex therapy.
+She writes the popular Psychology Today blog The Future of Intimacy.
 She is author of Monogamy: The Untold Story, Unlocking the Sexy in Surrender: Using the Neuroscience of Power to Recharge Your Sex Life, and co-author of Reclaiming Desire: 4 Keys to Finding Your Lost Libido.
 She co-hosted a talk radio show, is a past book review editor for the American Association of Sex Educators, Counselors, and Therapists, past board member of The International Society for the Study of Women’s Sexual Health, and regularly writes and lectures for professional and lay audiences.
 She has served twice as a panel member for FDA hearings evaluating medications relevant to female sexual function.
 Her areas of expertise include the conceptualizing human sexuality and sexual dysfunction from an evolutionary perspective.
 You can learn more about her work at www.drbrandon.net, join her on twitter @DrBrandon, and on facebook /DrMarianneBrandon.
-Dr Brandon is in private practice in Boston, MA.
+Dr Brandon is in private practice in Sarasota, Florida.

 Contact Dr. Brandon directly at firstname.lastname@example.org if you would like to consult with her.